 - advise any contractors they cannot start work (nor should they bill you anything) until you have approval, which may take 1-3 weeks

 Also, consider using the free Project Planning Assistance provided by Muirfield at no charge.
 They have design and landscape architects that can help you review your options and build a plan more likely to be approved.

 [2a] Fill out a Weybridge Design Change Request Form

 Your approvals start with Weybridge.
-So be sure to download and fill out the Weybridge Design Change Request Form (Google Docs).
+So be sure to download and fill out the Weybridge Design Change Request Form (PDF).
 Fill out the form, include any necessary drawings, photos or other supporting materials.
 Then pass the completed request to a Weybridge Board member.

 If you’re not sure how to fill out the form or have questions about the process, contact a Board member to discuss first.

 [2b] Fill out a Weybridge Roofmates Agreement (if needed)